 The CEF utilizes the WARM method by applying a historical loss factor over the weighted average remaining life of each portfolio segment to calculate the expected credit losses by pool.
-At December 31, 2023, the weighted average remaining maturity of the loan pools ranged from 0.14 years to 15.63 years.
+The weighted average remaining maturity of the loan pools ranged from 0.47 years to 19.01 years and 0.14 years to 15.63 years at December 31, 2024 and 2023, respectively.

 To determine its reasonable and supportable forecast, management may leverage macroeconomic forecasts obtained from reputable sources, which may include, but are not limited to, the Organization for Economic Cooperation and Development and the U.S. Bureau of Labor Statistics.
-The CEF's initial forecast period is one year.
-The primary macroeconomic drivers used within the model include forecasts of 3.70% to 4.12% federal unemployment and 2.71% to 3.12% inflation which is measured in terms of the Consumer Price Index (CPI).
+The CEF's forecast period is one year.
+The primary macroeconomic drivers within the model are federal unemployment and inflation at December 31, 2024 and 2023, respectively.

 Loans are individually evaluated for estimated credit losses and are not included in the collective evaluation when the loans are on nonaccrual and are classified as substandard or doubtful.
 Factors considered by management in the determination to classify loans as such include payment status, collateral value and the probability of collecting scheduled principal and interest payments when due.
 Loans that experience insignificant payment delays and payment shortfalls are not generally classified as substandard or doubtful.
 Management determines the significance of payment delays and payment shortfalls on a case-by-case basis, taking into consideration all of the circumstances surrounding the loan and the borrower, including the length of the delay, the reasons for the delay, the borrower's prior payment record and the amount of the shortfall in relation to the principal and interest owed.

 Loans are placed on nonaccrual status based on the judgment of management and the Ministry Services Committee, considering factors such as number of days past due and collateral position, unless their collateral position or other conditions warrant continued accrual status.
 The policy of the CEF is to reverse previously accrued but uncollected interest on loans placed on nonaccrual status.
 Interest on nonaccrual loans is recognized only as it is received and only after the principal balance is satisfied.
 Earned but unrecorded interest on nonaccrual loans subsequently refinanced is deferred and recognized over the remaining life of the loan.
 Individual reserves are established when appropriate for such loans based on the fair value of the collateral at the reporting date.
-The CEF had one loan on nonaccrual status and for which an individual reserve was established at December 31, 2023, 2022 and 2021.
+The CEF had one loan on nonaccrual status and for which an individual reserve was established at December 31, 2024, 2023, and 2022.